v1tal303/resi-property-visualization/README.md

 4) When the search is complete, the csv (and html file if visualization was requested) will be saved on your computer.

 <img src = "./doc_images/visualization.jpg">

+## Legal

+As per the terms and conditions of some websites such as <a href="https://www.rightmove.co.uk/this-site/terms-of-use.html"> this</a> any use of webscrapers, spiders, crawlers or any automated programs is unauthorised, therefore do not use this script.